Get Going Guide (2026)

 Business Complexity

-• A spouse owns or controls a business
+• When a spouse owns or controls a business.

-• Income can be shifted, delayed, or hidden
+• When income can be shifted, delayed, or hidden.

 Earning Capacity Issues

-• They could reasonably earn more but aren’t
+• When they could reasonably earn more but aren’t.

-• Degrees or licenses suggest higher earning potential
+• When degrees or licenses suggest higher earning potential.

 Asset Valuation